THE POLAR BEAR From Nanook of the North to Knut the Baby Polar Bear

 And the cubs simply fall off…

-All this is bad enough, but here’s the tragic element: eleven of the bears that swam long distances had young cubs when researchers attached the tracking collars.
+All this is bad enough, but here’s the tragic element.
+Eleven of the bears that swam long distances had young cubs when researchers attached the tracking collars.
 Five of those mothers lost their cubs while swimming… and thus the breed and its prospects are diminished…

-The polar bear, universally admired, is the world’s largest land carnivore and also the largest bear, together with the omnivorous Kodiak bear, which is approximately the same size.
-An adult male weighs around 350-680 kg (770-1,500 lb), while an adult female is about half the size.
+The polar bear, universally admired, is the world’s largest land carnivore.
+And also the largest bear, together with the omnivorous Kodiak bear, which is approximately the same size.
+An adult male weighs around 350-680 kg (770-1,500 lb).
+While an adult female is about half the size.

-Although it is closely related to the brown bear, it has evolved to occupy a narrower ecological niche, with many body characteristics adapted for cold temperatures, for moving across snow, ice, and open water, and for hunting the seals, which make up most of its diet.
+Although it is closely related to the brown bear, it has evolved to occupy a narrower ecological niche.
+With many body characteristics adapted for cold temperatures.
+For moving across snow, ice, and open water.
+And for hunting the seals, which make up most of its diet.

 The polar bear is classified as a vulnerable species, with eight of the 19 polar bear subpopulations in decline.
 Researchers estimate there are 20,000 to 25,000 polar bears worldwide; they are listed as threatened under the US Endangered Species Act.

-“Nanook of the North.”
+“Nanook of the North.” – Iconic Polar Bear

 Nanook of the North was released in 1922 to worldwide acclaim.
-In his honor, the Government of Canada named an island in the Hudson Bay Flaherty Island.
+In his honour, the Government of Canada named an island in the Hudson Bay “Flaherty Island.”

-But the human Nanook, though most assuredly a predator of the ursine Nanook, was never a problem, for he took only what he needed… and was never wanton.
+…and was never wanton.
 He never forgot he needed Nanook.
-No, he is not the problem, though human kind as a whole most assuredly is.
-For we as a genus are thoughtless, careless always anxious to shift the guilt, the burden, the responsibility to others for what we have done.
+No, he is not the problem, though Humankind as a whole most assuredly is.
+For we as a genus are thoughtless, careless, always anxious to shift the guilt, the burden, the responsibility to others for what we have done.

 But, for now, let us end as we began, with Edvard Grieg, master of unsurpassed, haunting melody.
 A creature of the North, knowing Winter well, he cherished the fleeting glories of Spring.
 In this spirit, he composed something so beautiful it is painful to listen to.
 He called it “Last Spring”, and you must go to any search engine now to play it.
-Let it fill your heart with compassion for the great creatures now completely at the mercy of their greatest predators, us.
-Let us pray that this song of soul by Grieg remains great music only and that there is no “Last Spring” for Ursus maritimus, beloved of man, dying through the works of man.

 For where shall we find your like again; You who thrilled us so?